hunterkingsbeer/hunterkingsbeer/README.md

 I'm currently a software engineer in the Lexicon team at Education Perfect.

 Fullstack - but focusing on backend.
-Working primarily with F#/.NET to make micro-services surrounding content!
+Working primarily with F#/.NET to make micro-services surrounding our content!
 I have a big interest in app development, specifically using Swift and SwiftUI.

 - My app [Receipted](https://apps.apple.com/nz/app/receipted/id1589713322) is on the app store!